 Scaling does not apply to OPPS services that have a predetermined payment amount, especially separately paid specified covered outpatient drugs and new technology APCs.
 Items with a predetermined payment amount were included in the budget neutrality comparison of total weight across years by using a weight equal to the payment rate divided by the final rule conversion factor.
 However, scaling of the relative payment weights only applies to those items that do not have a predetermined payment amount.
-Specifically, we remove the total amount of weight for items with predetermined payment amount in the prospective year from both the prospective and current year and calculate the weight scaler from the difference.
+Specifically, we remove the total amount of weight for items with predetermined payment amount in the prospective year from both the prospective and current year and calculate the weight scaler from the remaining difference.
 In doing this, those services without a predetermined payment amount would be scaled by the proportional amount not applied to the services with a predetermined payment amount.
 We do not make any behavioral predictions about changes in utilization, case mix, or beneficiary enrollment when calculating the weight scaler.
-After application of separately paid weights, there are four providers, two long-term care hospitals and two rehabilitation hospitals, billing only one service that lost all modeled payment.
+After application of separately paid weights, there are five providers: one long-term care hospital, three rehabilitation hospitals, and one psychiatric hospital billing only services that lost all modeled payment.
+We excluded these providers from additional calculations.

-Balance CY 2010= 4,137 providers Balance baseline CY 2009=4,137 providers
+Balance CY 2010= 4,222 providers Balance baseline CY 2009=4,222 providers

-CY 2010 weight scaler = 1.2863
+CY 2010 weight scaler = 1.3222